-has assigned an underlying municipal bond ratings of "" to the Bonds. has assigned an underlying municipal bond ratings of "" to the Bonds. issuanc is expected to assign the insured ratings of "" () to the Bonds based upon the ee of the Policy by AGM at the time of delivery of the Bonds.
+Standard & Poor's has assigned an underlying municipal bond ratings of "BBB" (stable outlook) to the Bonds.

+Fitch Rating has assigned an underlying municipal bond ratings of "A" (stable outlook) to the Bonds.

+Moody's Investors Service is expected to assign the insured ratings of "Aa3" (negative outlook) to the Bonds based upon the issuance of the Policy by AGM at the time of delivery of the Bonds.